Reuh/anselme/README.md

         b
     c

-Force run from checkpoint, will write "b" and "c" and set the current checkpoint to "checkpoint":
+Force run the function starting from checkpoint, will write "b" and "c" and set the current checkpoint to "checkpoint":
 ~ f.checkpoint

-Will correctly resumes from the checkpoint, and write "b" and "c":
+Will correctly resumes from the last set checkpoint, and write "b" and "c":
 ~ f

 Function can always be restarted from the begining using parantheses:
 ~ f()
 ```

-You can also only execute the paragraphs' children code only by using a parantheses-syntax:
+You can also only execute the checkpoints' children code only by using a parantheses-syntax:

 ```
 $ f